CAN-AM MAVERICK X3 SIDE-BY-SIDE VEHICLE RACERS CONTINUE GLOBAL SUPREMACY WITH NUMEROUS VICtoRIES

 Watt Victorious at Heartland Challenge In Iowa

 The Heartland Challenge, a difficult day-night, four-hour endurance race concluded with yet another podium sweep by Can-Am Maverick X3 side-by-side vehicle racers.
 Jason Watt (Can-Am XPS) won the Pro UTV class at the Heartland Challenge, edging reigning two-time defending champion Kyle Chaney for the win.
-Chaney held the lead on a couple of different occasions, but it was Watt who came away with the big victory on the demanding course that was ran at night.
+Chaney held the lead on a couple different occasions, but it was Watt who came away with the big victory on the demanding course that was ran at night.

 Watt piloted the No. 13 Can-Am Maverick X3 Turbo expertly and patiently around the course, which consisted of a mix between multiple disciplines like cross-country racing, endurocross with human-made obstacles and some short course maneuvering. machine to be ready for almost anything.
 Chaney, with co-pilot Josh Martell, made it three-straight podium finishes at the Heartland Challenge, adding to his successful resumé.
 A third Can-Am driver Justin Steck also made the class podium, giving Can-Am and the Maverick X3 another sweep in 2019.